patrickcortez/Exodus/README.md

+# Exodus

-Exodus is a Real Time Multi Daemon File System Monitoring and Version Control that handles large files, all made in C. It has its own TUI for Editing Text Files,IPC and Daemon Management tool.
+Exodus is a Real Time Multi Daemon File System Monitoring & Version Control (C/Linux) that handles large files, all made in C. It has its own TUI for Editing Text Files,IPC and Daemon Management tool.

 [Set Up]
+To set up exodus, you must first, make sure the installers have the proper permissions:

+chmod +x install, chmod +X install-k, chmod +x install-dependencies, and last: chmod +x uninstall

 Exodus has minimal Dependencies, make sure to run: